robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

       workspace: output
 ```

 We reference parameters and task results, but nothing is hardcoded.
-This makes our Pipeline reusable.
-We also include the runAfter directive in our second and third tasks to make sure that our tasks are run in order.
+This makes our *Pipeline* reusable.
+We also include the `runAfter` directive in our second and third tasks to make sure that our tasks are run in order.
 Otherwise, tasks will be run in parallel.
 Given each task has dependencies on the task before it, we don't want to run them at the same time.
 Next, let's deploy our pipeline and run it:

-1. Add chapter14/yaml/gitlab-shell-write.yaml to your cluster; this is an endpoint so that Tekton can write to SSH using a separate key.
+1. Add *chapter14/yaml/gitlab-shell-write.yaml* to your cluster; this is an endpoint so that Tekton can write to SSH using a separate key.
-1. Run chapter14/shell/exempt-python-build.sh to disable GateKeeper in our build namespace.
+1. Run *chapter14/shell/exempt-python-build.sh* to disable GateKeeper in our build namespace.
 This is needed because Tekton's containers for checking out code run as root and do not work when running with a random user ID.
-1. Add the chapter14/example-apps/tekton/tekton-source-git.yaml file to your cluster; this tells Tekton where to pull your application code from.
+1. Add the *chapter14/example-apps/tekton/tekton-source-git.yaml* file to your cluster; this tells Tekton where to pull your application code from.
-1. Edit chapter14/example-apps/tekton/tekton-image-result.yaml, replacing 192-168-2-114 with the hash representation of your server's IP address, and add it to your cluster.
+1. Edit *chapter14/example-apps/tekton/tekton-image-result.yaml*, replacing 192-168-2-114 with the hash representation of your server's IP address, and add it to your cluster.
-1. Edit chapter14/example-apps/tekton/tekton-task1.yaml, replacing the image host with the host for your Docker registry, and add the file to your cluster.
+1. Edit *chapter14/example-apps/tekton/tekton-task1.yaml*, replacing the image host with the host for your Docker registry, and add the file to your cluster.
-1. Add chapter14/example-apps/tekton/tekton-task2.yaml to your cluster.
+1. Add *chapter14/example-apps/tekton/tekton-task2.yaml* to your cluster.
-1. Edit chapter14/example-apps/tekton/tekton-task3.yaml, replacing the image host with the host for your Docker registry, and add the file to your cluster.
+1. Edit *chapter14/example-apps/tekton/tekton-task3.yaml*, replacing the image host with the host for your Docker registry, and add the file to your cluster.
-1. Add chapter14/example-apps/tekton/tekton-pipeline.yaml to your cluster.
+1. Add *chapter14/example-apps/tekton/tekton-pipeline.yaml* to your cluster.
-1. Add chapter14/example-apps/tekton/tekton-pipeline-run.yaml to your cluster.
+1. Add *chapter14/example-apps/tekton/tekton-pipeline-run.yaml* to your cluster.

-You can check on the progress of your pipeline using kubectl, or you can use Tekton's CLI tool called tkn (https://github.com/tektoncd/cli).
-Running tkn pipelinerun describe build-hello-pipeline-run -n python-hello-build will list out the progress of your build.
-You can rerun the build by recreating your run object, but that's not very efficient.
+You can check on the progress of your pipeline using **kubectl**, or you can use Tekton's CLI tool called ``tkn`` (https://github.com/tektoncd/cli).
+Running ``tkn pipelinerun describe build-hello-pipeline-run -n python-hello-build`` will list out the progress of your build.
+You can rerun the build by recreating your ``run`` object, but that's not very efficient.
 Besides, what we really want is for our pipeline to run on a commit!

 ### Building automatically
 We don't want to manually run builds.
 We want builds to be automated.
-Tekton provides the trigger project to provide webhooks so that whenever GitLab receives a commit, it can tell Tekton to build a PipelineRun object for us.
-Setting up a trigger involves creating a Pod, with its own service account that can create PipelineRun objects, a Service for that Pod, and an Ingress object to host HTTPS access to the Pod.
+Tekton provides the trigger project to provide webhooks so that whenever GitLab receives a commit, it can tell Tekton to build a **PipelineRun** object for us.
+Setting up a trigger involves creating a Pod, with its own service account that can create **PipelineRun** objects, a Service for that Pod, and an **Ingress** object to host HTTPS access to the Pod.
 You also want to protect the webhook with a secret so that it isn't triggered inadvertently.
 Let's deploy these objects to our cluster:

-1. Add chapter14/example-apps/tekton/tekton-webhook-cr.yaml to your cluster.
-This ClusterRole will be used by any namespace that wants to provision webhooks for builds.
+1. Add *chapter14/example-apps/tekton/tekton-webhook-cr.yaml* to your cluster.
+This **ClusterRole** will be used by any namespace that wants to provision webhooks for builds.
-1. Edit chapter14/example-apps/tekton/tekton-webhook.yaml.
-At the bottom of the file is an Ingress object.
-Change 192-168-18-24 to represent the IP of your cluster, with dashes instead of dots.
+1. Edit *chapter14/example-apps/tekton/tekton-webhook.yaml*.
+At the bottom of the file is an **Ingress** object.
+Change *192-168-18-24* to represent the IP of your cluster, with dashes instead of dots.
 Then, add the file to your cluster:
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress